beginning of content

 Is it normal for my appetite to change during pregnancy?

-It is normal to experience either a loss of appetite or a change in food preferences during pregnancy.
-This may play a part in how much your weight changes during pregnancy.
+It is normal to experience either a loss of appetite or a change in food preferences.
+This can also change throughout your pregnancy, or between different pregnancies.

 When are food aversions likely to start and end?

-You can experience food aversions resulting from generalised nausea (also known as 'morning sickness') at any time of day, and it tends to peak between week 6 and week 14 of pregnancy.
+You can experience food aversions resulting from generalised nausea (also known as 'morning sickness') at any time of day.
+You are more likely to experience food aversions in your first trimester of pregnancy.

-For this reason, if you've gone off certain foods that are important for your diet, you can try again later in your pregnancy to see if the aversion has passed.
-If your nausea prevents you from getting enough nutrition, or you are vomiting, not able to keep food or fluids down or losing weight, it's time to see your doctor.
+If you've gone off certain foods that are important for your diet, you can try again later in your pregnancy to see if the aversion has passed.
+If your nausea prevents you from eating well, see your doctor, especially if you experience any of the following:

 What food aversions are common?